 5. Buy refills

-Buying refills of products such as toilet or air fresheners, coffee, herbs and spices saves money as well as reduces plastic waste.
+Buying refills of products such as a toilet or air freshener, coffee, herbs and spices saves money as well as reduces plastic waste.
 Some refills will still result in plastic waste so it’s worth comparing how recyclable the packaging is compared to the original product.